rundeck/rundeck/docs/en/02-basics/02-chapter1.md

     dispatch -p examples -I tags=web+prod

-Here's an example that will execute the <code>apachectl restart</code>
-command in 10 threads across all nodes tagged "web" and keepgoing in case an error occurs :
+Here's an example that will execute the `apachectl restart` command in 10 threads across all nodes tagged "web" and keepgoing in case an error occurs :